m-daniela/chat-app/Notes/work.md

 - serious crypto/ 268
 - Diffie Hellamn (1976) is a protocol that allows the participants to share a secret between them, with the exchanged information being public
 - the secret could be turned into a secure channel for transmitting symmetric keys, for ex

+**The algorithm**

 - the mathematical function involves a big prime number p and a base number/ generator g (public part) and a number a from the Zp* set, chosen by each participant (private part)
 - for example, for two participants, we have the numbers a and b
 - then each of the participants computes A = g^a mod p, B = g^b mod p and makes these computations publicly available
 - the other participant takes this result and raises it to their private number and this will be the shared secret, so: (g^a mod p)^b = (g^b mod p)^a = g^ab mod p

+**Security**

-- even if this computation seems easy, its security resides on the discrete logarithmic problem, which means that you need to recover a from g^a mod p; this is possible, but takes a long time if the values are chosen correctly
+- the security of the Diffie Hellman protocol resides on the discrete logarithmic problem, which means that you need to recover a from g^a mod p; this is possible, but takes a long time if the values are chosen correctly

 - this algorithm is designed for secure key agreement protocols => a shared secret between two or more parties, which is turned into session key(s)